circular-o/circular/docs/frameworks/vue.md

 ## Configuration

-You'll need to tell Vue to ignore Shoelace components.
+You'll need to tell Vue to ignore %LIBRARY_NAME% components.
 This is pretty easy because they all start with `o-`.

 ```js
 import { fileURLToPath, URL } from 'url';